Rosie Phillips Bingham, PhD

 Vice President for Student Affairs

-in Elmhurst, Illinois and received a Master of Arts degree in Counseling and Guidance
+from Elmhurst College in Elmhurst, Illinois and received a Master of Arts degree in

-moved to the University of Florida in 1978.
-Dr. Bingham was Associate Director of
+and moved to the University of Florida in 1978.
+Dr. Bingham was Associate Director

 for the Center for Student Development at the University of Memphis in 1985.
 She held